 Major decisions and concerns regarding the children are the primary responsibility of my husband and the mother of his children.
 My roles are to support my husband, create a unified front, and develop my relationship with our children.
 I do have input for how we handle situations in our household, but we have agreed never to contradict each other in front of the children.

 Related Reading: "8 Boundaries Stepparents Shouldn’t Cross"

 4 Strong marriages create strong families.

 Your marriage comes first.
 Have an agreement to talk openly, address struggles promptly, and support each other.
 Sometimes just having a sounding board to vent can help dissipate emotions and help solve problems.
 Children observe everything we do.
 They are learning from us how they deserve to be treated by partners when they grow up.
-When parents treat each other with love, and respectfully, it creates a safe space for children to develop and grow without being stuck in the middle of parent’s issues.
+When parents treat each other with love and respect, it creates a safe space for children to develop and grow without being stuck in the middle of parents' issues.

 My husband has been a tremendous help in my adjustment to parenting roles.
 As we focus on connecting and supporting each other, we create a solid foundation for ourselves and the children.